zizther/fe-docs/html.md

 1. Script that changes the visible nature of the page needs to fire absolutely first.
 This includes any font adjustment or box layout.
 2. Page content initialization.
-3. Page header, topnav and footer initialization.
+3. Page header, top nav and footer initialisation.
 4. Attaching event handlers.
 5. Omniture, Doubleclick, and other 3rd party scripts.